tonaljs/tonal/packages/mode/README.md

 ### `triads(modeName: string, tonic: string) => string[]`

-Return the triads of a mode in a tonic:
+Return the triads of a mode with tonic:

 ```js
 Mode.triads("major", "C");